Doug-AWS/aws-cdk-intro-workshop/workshop/content/20-create-project/300-structure.md

 ## The main stack

 Open up `lib/cdk-workshop-stack.ts`.
-This is where the meat of our application
+This is where the meat of your application
 is:

 ```ts